FAQs

 How does Lowcountry Food Bank get food to the people who need it?

-Once Lowcountry Food Bank receives, inspects, and sorts food at either of our three regional distribution centers (Charleston, Myrtle Beach, Yemassee), our 230+ partner agencies distribute food to those who experience hunger.
+Once Lowcountry Food Bank receives, inspects, and sorts food at either of our three regional distribution centers (Charleston, Myrtle Beach, Yemassee), our 230+ partner agencies distribute food to those who experience food insecurity.
 Agencies include faith-based food pantries, on-site feeding programs, residential facilities, and direct-service, non-profit organizations.
-Agencies are responsible for nearly 90% of total pounds of food we distribute, including fresh produce.
-Some agencies pick up food at the Lowcountry Food Bank for their distribution, or we may deliver food to them.
+Agencies are responsible for nearly 90% of the total pounds of food we distribute, including fresh produce.
+Some agencies pick up food at Lowcountry Food Bank for their distribution, or we may deliver food to them.

 What geographic areas does the Lowcountry Food Bank serve?

 Lowcountry Food Bank serves the 10 coastal counties of South Carolina, which covers about 9,000 square miles of the state.
-Our Northern region consists of Horry, Williamsburg and Georgetown counties.
-Our Tri-County region consists of Dorchester, Berkeley and Charleston counties.
-Our Southern regional facility serves Colleton, Hampton, Jasper and Beaufort counties.
+Our Northern region is comprised of Horry, Williamsburg and Georgetown counties.
+Our Tri-County region is comprised of Dorchester, Berkeley and Charleston counties.
+Our Southern regional facility serves Colleton, Hampton, Jasper, and Beaufort counties.

 How is food transported to our partner agencies?

-Lowcountry Food Bank has a fleet of trucks, including 14 refrigerated box trucks, two 53’ refrigerated trailers, one 38’ refrigerated trailer, three tractors and four cargo vans.
-More than a dozen Lowcountry Food Bank professional drivers traveled 325,004 miles to deliver food in 2022.
+Lowcountry Food Bank has a fleet of trucks, including 16 refrigerated box trucks, two 53’ refrigerated trailers, one 38’ refrigerated trailer, three tractors and three cargo vans.
+About a dozen Lowcountry Food Bank professional drivers traveled 325,004 miles to deliver food in 2023.

 Does the Lowcountry Food Bank provide mobile food distributions in the communities it serves?